 Tandanya sits on Kaurna (pron.
 Garna) land.
 The name is the Kaurna word for ‘place of the Red Kangaroo’.

 The Kaurna people are the traditional owners and custodians of the Adelaide Plains.
-Tandanya’s name reflects the organisation’s ongoing commitment to honour and respect the traditional owners and custodians for this country.
+Tandanya’s name reflects the organisation’s ongoing commitment to honor and respect the traditional owners and custodians of this country.

 We are an internationally significant First Nations owned and run multi-purpose centre dedicated to supporting and promoting First Nations arts and cultures – the oldest of its kind in Australia.

 We are inclusive of First Nations people and communities everywhere and invite others to walk alongside us.
 TANDANYA is built on respect for tradition, cultural laws and protocols.
 We know that culture is dynamic and changing.
 We are strong and accountable in our cultural work practices and show leadership in our artistic excellence.

 We bring people and communities together to share stories and build connections.
 We welcome experimentation and exploration in the development of creative practice.
 Our visitors increase their understanding and respect of First Nations arts and cultures through the exhibitions, performances and others events we present.
 This enabling of deeper, more respectful and meaningful relationships is nation building work, in every sense.